linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 * Par Value of the Exposed Position

 From Table 9.1, the PV01 for the P-STRIPS is 0.09228 and 0.16480 for the T-Bond.
-Entering those in 9.14 for a par value of  $100 million gives the result that you would need to short sell about$ 56 million in par value of the T-bond to hedge the exposure on the P-STRIPS.
+Entering those in 9.14 for a par value of  \$100 million gives the result that you would need to short sell about\$ 56 million in par value of the T-bond to hedge the exposure on the P-STRIPS.

 $$
 \text {H e d g e R a t i o} = \frac {0 .
 0 9 2 2 8}{0 .
 1 6 4 8 0} * \\ 1 0 0, 0 0 0, 0 0 0 = \\ 5 5, 9 9 5, 1 4 6
 $$

-The same hedge ratio would be obtained with a ratio of DV01s, which are just the PV01s scaled up to a given par value, for instance, $1 million.
+The same hedge ratio would be obtained with a ratio of DV01s, which are just the PV01s scaled up to a given par value, for instance, \$1 million.

 Do you see the error—or at least the violation of the principle of no arbitrage?
 It is in the implicit assumption that both bond yields change by the same amount.
 That would be fine if the Treasury yield curve is flat—but it's not; it's steeply and upwardly sloped.
 If the yield on the  $3.125\%$ , 29-year T-bond goes up by 25 basis points, the yield on the 29-year P-STRIPS will go up by more than that and its market value will fall by more than is estimated.
-You need a bigger hedge; a $56 million short position in the coupon-bearing T-bond is simply not enough.
+You need a bigger hedge; a \$56 million short position in the coupon-bearing T-bond is simply not enough.

 A better hedge ratio uses "revised PV01s."
 First notice that the given PV01s are essentially equivalent to the modified duration times the full price of the bond, times one basis point.